Directional differentiability for elliptic quasi-variational inequalities of obstacle type: Introduction

 \item Assumption \ref{itm:compContOfDerivOfPhi} need not imply the completely continuity of $\Phi$ itself (cf. \ref{itm:compContOfPhi}) however in the linear or affine case, $\Phi'(v)(h) = \Phi(h)$ and $l \equiv 0$ and \ref{itm:compContOfDerivOfPhi} is equivalent to \ref{itm:compContOfPhi}. \item If $\Phi$ is linear, then $\hat l(t,h,h(t),v) = t\Phi(h(t)) - t\Phi(h)$ so if $h(t) = h + tb$, the remainder term is $\hat l(t,h,h(t),v) = t^2\Phi(b).$ \item Note that \ref{itm:smallnessOfDerivOfPhi} implies the existence of a constant $c > 0$ such that

-which we will use later on. \item The assumption \ref{itm:smallnessOfDerivOfPhi} is unfortunately rather unsatisfactory.
-In the case that $\Phi$ is linear, it imposes a smallness condition on the operator norm of $\Phi$ which enforces uniqueness of solutions of the QVI due to the estimate \eqref{eq:ctsDependence}.
+which we will use later on. \item The assumption \ref{itm:smallnessOfDerivOfPhi}, in the case that $\Phi$ is linear, imposes a smallness condition on the operator norm of $\Phi$ which enforces uniqueness of solutions of the QVI.
 However, it does not necessarily rule out the multivalued setting in the case of nonlinear $\Phi$. \end{enumerate} \end{remark} To state the main results of the paper, we first need some definitions.
 In a similar fashion to $\bar u$, define $\bar q(t) \in V$ as the solution of the unconstrained problem with right hand side $f+td$:

 Define the zero level set mapping $\mathcal{Z}\colon V \rightrightarrows X $ and the coincidence set $\mathcal{A}\colon V \rightrightarrows X$ by

 and observe that